 The Employment Allowance reduces the amount of National Insurance employers have to pay by up to £3,000 per year.
-So, can your limited company take advantage of this tax incentive?
+So, can your limited company benefit from this tax incentive?

 The scheme was implemented to help stimulate economic growth and encourage small firms to take on more employees.

-By using the scheme, a company can write off the first £3,000 of its overall Employers’ NIC bill each year (from 6th April 2016; previously the limit was £2,000).
+By using the scheme, a company can write off the first £3,000 of its overall Employers’ NIC bill each year.

 The Government expects 450,000 small firms to benefit from the scheme, with around one-third of them paying no Employers’ NICs at all as a result.